 Summer's upon us, and if you’re a lawyer, maybe you’re planning a vacation.

 Or maybe not.
 For some lawyers, the word “vacation” is a difficult word to spit out.

-But if you’re an “anti-out-of-office” lawyer, you can still “go” somewhere this spring.
+But if you’re an “anti-out-of-office” lawyer, you can still “go” somewhere this summer.
 It doesn’t have to be a vacation; instead, you can go home early, go out with friends, go to the ballpark ... but just go ... wrangle yourself some work-life balance